Young Farmers & Ranchers

 If so, the NYFB State Young Farmers & Ranchers Committee could be the perfect fit.
 The objective of the committee is to surface and develop young leaders.
 The committee consists of a representative from each of the 11 NYFB districts and up to three At-Large positions.
 District representatives serve a 2-year term and At-Large positions serve 1-year term.
 The committee serves as a liaison for county YF&R Committee chairs and plans the annual YF&R Conference.

-The 2017 Celebration of Agriculture Conference will be held March 31 – April 1, 2017 in Syracuse, NY.
+The 2018 Celebration of Agriculture Conference planning has begun.
 Young Farmers & Ranchers attend this conference to learn new skills that benefit them personally as well as in their business, become motivated by the keynote speaker, network with other young farmers and get updates on state & national issues affecting agriculture.
+More Information coming soon!

 YOUNG FARMER SOCIAL ACTIVITIES